 Kombucha & Yogurt – Over 70% of active immune tissue resides in the gut, so to have a healthy immune system, your gut has to be healthy too.
 Two of the powerhouse foods that are high in probiotics are Kombucha and Yogurt.
 Kombucha, which is fermented tea aids in balancing pH levels, digestion and helps destroy and inhibit the growth of bad bacteria.
 Yogurt has also been shown to have immune-boosting properties above being a probiotic.
 According to livestrong.com, studies have shown that the vitamin D content in yogurt may help “increase the body’s ability to express antibacterial proteins.”

-Seaweed – Seaweed has been proven to strengthen your immune system in a number of ways.
+Seaweed – Seaweed has been proven to boost your immunity in a number of ways.
 It encourages the healthy growth of intestinal flora (which are the “good bacteria”), promotes the production of white blood cells and has anti-inflammatory reaction on cells because thanks to its content of fucoidan, a polysaccharide.

-Chances are you likely consume at least a couple of these immune boosting foods.
-And if you don’t, why not be adventurous and try something new?
+Chances are you likely consume at least a couple of these foods.
+And if you don’t, why not be adventurous and try something new and boost your immunity at the same time?
 Stay healthy and be well.